flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-qq-22/index.md

   - order: 5
     body: >-
       > “the lack of clarity… has kept the Oscars really in the conversation and the mystery has been really compelling.
-People really care.’
+People really care."

       Karey Burke, ABC Entertainment president, as the 2019 Academy Awards ceremony will go without an official host for the first time in 30 years.
       The Feb.
 24th event had originally tapped comedian Kevin Hart to host, but